COSIMA/ocean-regrid/README.md

 # How it works

-1. The reanalysis/obs dataset is regridded in the vertical to have the same depth and levels as the model grid.
+1. The source dataset is regridded in the vertical to have the same depth and levels as the destination grid.
 Linear interpolation is used for this.
-If the model is deeper than the obs then the deepest value is extended.
+If the destination is deeper than the source then the deepest value is extended.

-2. In the case of GODAS since the obs dataset is limited latitudinally it is extended to cover the whole globe.
+2. If the source dataset is limited latitudinally it is extended to cover the whole globe.
 This is done based on nearest neighbours.

-3. The obs dataset is then regridded onto the model grid using weights calculated with ESMF_RegridWeightGen.
+3. The source dataset is then regridded using weights calculated with ESMF_RegridWeightGen.
 Various regridding schemes are supported includeing distance weighted nearest neighbour, bilinear and conservative.

-4. The model land sea mask is applied and initial condition written out.
+4. The destination land sea mask is applied.

-# Limitations

-* When using GODAS reanalysis the values at high latitudes are unphysical due to limited observations.

 # Example output